IDI-Systems/idi-cpp-template/lib/README.md

 # Git Submodules

 Use git submodules as you would in any other project.
-Ideally follow the same pattern for folder placement, with third party libraries being placed in the `lib/.third-party` folder.
+Do not place them in the first or third party folders used with the CMake dependency system as they will be ignored and possibly not tracked correctly by git.